 Was l hoping she would get gored?
 Abso – freaking- lutely!, but l am wicked like that :-) .
 Unfortunately, within seconds, the other matadors were there to save her :-( .
 I do believe there is such a thing as bullfighting art, but l saw none of it today.

-We left after that first one.
-We just didn’t have the stomach to see any more.
+We left after that first bullfight.
+We just didn’t have the stomachs to see any more.
 Our humble opinion is that bullfighting is cruel.
 It is an old tradition that should be discontinued.
 I have chosen not to show the more gruesome pictures of the bull.
-Would l every attend another corrida?
-The answer is no.
+Would we every attend another corrida?
+The answer is definitely NO. We would never go to another bullfight.

 How about you?
 Would you like to see one? or have you ever watched one?
 What do you think of it?